Avi-Rathod/helmproj/templates/sas-bases/examples/sas-microanalytic-score/archive/README.md

 2. The resources.yaml file in `$deploy/site-config/sas-microanalytic-score/archive` contains the parameters of the storage that is required in the PeristentVolumeClaim.
 For more information about PersistentVolumeClaims, see [Additional Resources](#additional-resources).

-   * Replace {{ STORAGE-CAPACITY }} with the amount of storage required.
+   * Replace {{ .VALUES.STORAGE-CAPACITY }} with the amount of storage required.
-   * Replace {{ STORAGE-CLASS-NAME }} with the appropriate storage class from the cloud provider that supports ReadWriteMany access mode.
+   * Replace {{ .VALUES.STORAGE_CLASS_NAME }} with the appropriate storage class from the cloud provider that supports ReadWriteMany access mode.

 3. Make the following changes to the kustomization.yaml file in the $deploy directory: